 We’re so happy you took an interest in our work!
 The Alaska Whale Foundation’s Rapunzel Project was launched in June 2011 out of the Frederick Sound’s Five Finger Lighthouse.
 For two summers this historic lighthouse was home to a small research team whose goal was to classify to vocal repertoire of North Pacific humpback whales (Megaptera novaeangliae) on their foraging grounds, and to understand the social and environmental contexts of these calls.
 Understanding species repertoire is essential for assessing change in a population, cultural transmission, interactions between conspecifics, and changes over time.

 Humpback whale produces complex and varied calls that are usually low in frequency.
-Low-frequency bandwidths are often inundated with anthropogenic noise- particularly vessel noise- which may mask humpback whale calls.
-Presently, vessel traffic in Southeast Alaska is relatively low; however, the number of vessels transiting the North Pacific is increasing.
+Anthropogenic noise- particularly vessel noise- shares these low-frequency bandwidths and may mask humpback whale calls.
+The number of vessels transiting the North Pacific is increasing.
 Fishing, shipping, and tourism are major contributors to the southeast Alaskan economy, and, as boat-based operations grow, the potential impact of vessel noise intensifies.
-A comprehensive calling repertoire, coupled with a basic understanding of calling context is the foundation for studying species resilience.
+A comprehensive calling repertoire, coupled with a basic understanding of calling context is a necessary foundation for studying species resilience.

 To collect the data we needed to answer these questions we used a theodolite (simple surveyors equipment) to monitor humpback whale distribution and social behavior across Fredrick Sound from the 18.3 meter tower.
 From this vantage point we were able to map, with fine precision, where in space and time both whales and vessels were located, where they were traveling, and how they were oriented relative one another.
 With two-hydrophones in the water we were able to collect vocalizations for classification, and monitor how humpback whale dispersion, group size, and density broadly correlated with the sounds they are generating below.